jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/start-and-stop-implementation.md

 Commands going in reverse may the worst in complexity.
 They may be rollback and undo functionality, that is much harder to implement.
 They may include __Reverse__, __Slower Backwards__, __Faster Backwards__ and __Rollback__.

 So the execution commands might not all be available in one blow.

+### Detail

+You can also invoke an execution command on a thread, which is a string of commands, that automatically follow each other up.
+A thread, however, can also be considered a single command as well.